-The model's results do divulge a puzzling slowdown in the trend demand growth for college equivalents starting in the early 1990s.
-Rapid and disruptive technological change from computerization, robots, and artificial intelligence is not to be found-though the impact of these technologies may not be well captured by this two-factor setup.
-The large rise in the college wage premium since 1980 is driven more by slower relative supply growth than by an acceleration in SBTC.
-A comparison of the two periods, 1979 to 2017 and 1939 to 1979, illustrates the point (as seen in Table A2).
+But the model's results (see Table A1) divulge a puzzling slowdown in the trend demand growth for college equivalents starting in the early 1990s.
+Rapid and disruptive technological change from computerization, robots, and artificial intelligence is not to be found-though the impact of these technologies may not be well-captured by this two-factor setup.
+The large rise in the college wage premium since 1980 is driven more by slower relative supply growth rather than by an acceleration in skill-biased technological change, or some other demand-side factor.
+A further comparison of the two periods, 1979 to 2017 and 1939 to 1979, illustrates the point (see Table A2).

 The log college wage premium increased by 0.274 from 1979 to 2017 (from 0.4 to 0.674, or by 0.072 per decade).
-Compare that to the change from 1939 to 1979 when the premium declined by 0.088 (by 0.022 per decade).
+Compare that to the change from 1939 to 1979, when the premium declined by 0.088 (by 0.022 per decade).
 The rate of growth of the log relative supply of college equivalents was 0.31 per decade (or 3.1 percent per annum) from 1939 to 1979.
 But it decreased to 0.213 per decade (2.13 percent per annum) from 1979 to 2017.

-The slowdown in relative supply growth accounts for 62 percent (0.058) of the 0.094 per decade increase in the growth rate of the college wage premium post-1979 relative to 1939 to 1979, under the assumption that $\sigma{SU} = 1.62$.
+The slowdown in relative supply growth accounts for 62 percent (0.058) of the 0.094 per decade increase in the growth rate of the college wage premium post-1979 relative to 1939 to 1979, under the assumption that $\sigma{SU}=1.62$.
 The implied acceleration in the growth of log relative demand for college equivalents of 0.058 per decade explains 38 percent (0.036) of the surge in the college wage premium after 1970, as compared with the pattern of modest decline in the mid-twentieth century.

-A key question is why the secular trend terms in the estimated version of equation (2) should be interpreted as reflecting relative demand shifts favoring college graduates from SBTC.
-For example, the implied faster relative demand growth post-1979 as compared with 1939 to 1979 could partially reflect institutional factors omitted from the framework, such as stronger unions and more egalitarian wage norms in the earlier period.
+A key question is why the secular trend terms in the estimated version of eq.
+(2) in Table A1 should be interpreted as reflecting relative demand shifts favoring college graduates from skill-biased technical change.
+For example, the implied faster relative demand growth post-1979 as compared with 1939 to 1979 could partially reflect institutional factors omitted from the framework, such as stronger unions, minimum wages, and egalitarian wage norms (e.g., the Treaty of Detroit).

-In the late twentieth century these eroded with declining union density, a decreased real minimum wage, and a more market-based wage setting.
-But much evidence does favor a primary role for SBTC in the trend terms.
-Large within-industry and within-firm shifts to more educated workers in the face of rising educational wage differentials strongly suggest SBTC (Katz and Murphy 1992).
+But, in the late twentieth century these eroded with declining union density, a decreased real minimum wage, more market-based wage setting, and the use of domestic and international outsourcing, especially for non-college jobs.
+But much evidence does favor an important role for skill-biased technological change in the trend terms.
+Large within-industry and within-firm shifts to more educated workers in the face of rising educational wage differentials strongly suggests skill-biased technical change (Katz and Murphy 1992).